Aphrodine-wq/fairtradeworker-texa/docs/investors/QUICK_FACTS.md

 ## 🎯 The Pitch (30 seconds)

 > "FairTradeWorker is the Angi killer.
 Contractors on Angi pay $1,000+/month in lead fees.
 On FairTradeWorker, they pay $0 per lead and keep 100% of what they earn.
-I built 180,000 lines of production code in under 7 days.
+I built 200,000+ lines of production code.
 The platform is live.
 The market is 3.7 million contractors who are tired of getting robbed."

 ---